Learn PLCs free

 When should I use Normally Closed (NC) Contact?

-Normally Closed (NC) Contact is particularly useful in scenarios such as Stop buttons and Safety inputs.
+Normally Closed (NC) Contact is particularly useful in scenarios such as Testing an off or false Boolean condition and Stop and permissive logic with documented signal conventions.
 Consider implementing it when you need reliable, efficient solutions for these types of applications.

 What are related concepts I should learn?